-For the academic year 2022 - 23, in combination with the post-covid recovery fund, we continued to employ additional TA hours to increase the range and number of children who could be supported in catching up via interventions.
+For the academic year 2023 - 24, we continued to employ additional TA hours to increase the range and number of children who could be supported in catching up via interventions.
 This included SEMH support in addition to academic interventions.
 We have also funded all TAs to support at break and lunchtimes, providing SEMH and behaviour regulation support during those unstructured times of day.

-Our assessments and observations indicated that pupil wellbeing and mental health continue to be significantly impacted, with impact being particularly acute for disadvantaged pupils.
+Our assessments and observations indicated that pupil wellbeing and mental health continue to be of great concern, with impact being particularly acute for disadvantaged pupils and their families.
 We use pupil premium funding to continue with the provision of wellbeing support for all pupils, and targeted interventions where required.
 We are building on that approach with the activities detailed in this plan.

-During 2022 - 23, our Family Link Worker was trained in the delivery of Drawing and Talking therapy.
-She has since delivered this therapy to 22 children, with impact measured using S & D questionnaire.
+During 2023 - 24, our Family Link Worker has continued to deliver Drawing & Talking therapy to 22 children, with impact measured using S & D questionnaire.
 Each child receives 12 sessions of therapy.
+She has also provided emotional and practical support to some of our most vulnerable families, during term-time and during periods of holidays.